PatrickF1/fzf.fish/README.md

 - Search input: the tree of files in the current directory
 - Key binding: `Ctrl+f`
 - Mnemonic: f for file
-- In right window, shows preview of file with syntax highlighting, directory contents, or file type
+- Preview window: file with syntax highlighting, directory contents, or file type

 ### Modified `paths`